DOSP-5615-Team/Project1-Bitcoin-mining/README_Karthik_Rohith.md

 **Implementation**

 Initially the master and worker nodes are registered in the same network pool using shared secure cookie.
-After this the worker nodes who already know the master node and master process name, ping the master node to establish a connection for message passing.
+After this the worker nodes, who already know the master node and master process name, ping the master node to establish a connection for message passing.

 Once the connection is established, first the master process is started followed by the worker processes.